The EACDT has 12 dedicated, passionate coaches, the majority of whom come from similar backgrounds to the children they teach and coach.

 eacdt coach mercy line ochleng

-My name is Jane Achieng, I am 24 years old and recently I join EACF.
+My name is Jane Achieng, I am 28 years old and I join EACDT in 2017.

-I started playing cricket in primary school, I used to play other sport like football, but one day I got interested in cricket and I kept on playing being the school games captain made me want to be part of it even more.
-And little did I know things started getting even more and more interesting because I made it in the Kenya u19 while still in primary school, and I told myself not to slow down so I kept the hard work, I later made it to the national team. joining EACF is just a privilege and a great opportunity to share my skills with the young generation and I also learn more.
+I started playing cricket in primary school, I used to play other sports like football, but one day I got interested in cricket kept on playing.
+Being the school games captain made me want to be part of it even more.
+And little did I know things would become more interesting because I made it to the Kenya under 19 while still in primary school.
+I encouraged myself not to slow down and kept the hard work.
+I later made it to the national team.
+Joining EACDT was just a privilege and a great opportunity to share my skills with the young generation as I also learn more.

 Contact Us